etaque/tacks/README.md

 Server app is powered by Scala 2.11 with Play 2.3, Akka and uses MongoDB for database.
 No classes except actors, code is written in a functional style.

-Client is an [Elm](http://elm-lang.org/) app, an awesome statically-typed FRP language that compiles to Javascript.
+Game client is an [Elm](http://elm-lang.org/) app, an awesome statically-typed FRP language that compiles to Javascript.
 Welcome to the world of pureness!

 How to install
 --------------

+Server (Play app):

  - download and install [Typesafe Activator](https://typesafe.com/activator)
  - start app with `activator run`

+LiveCenter client (React component):

+ - `cd client`
+ - `npm install`
+ - `./node_modules/gulp/bin/gulp.js`

 Development
 -----------